Qiskit/qiskit/README.md

 Once you've made your first quantum circuit, you can then simulate it.
 To do this, first we need to compile your circuit for the target backend we're going to run on.
 In this case we are leveraging the built-in `BasicAer` simulator.
-However, this simulator is primarily for testing and is quite basic and very limited (as the name implies).
+However, this simulator is primarily for testing and is limited in performance and functionality (as the name implies).
 You should consider more sophisticated simulators, such as [`qiskit-aer`](https://github.com/Qiskit/qiskit-aer/), for any real simulation work.